anjackson/anjackson.github.io/_posts/2004-08-20-because-youre-worth-it.md

 <a href="/book/view/1301"><img src="/sites/anjackson.net/files/images/worldmap_s-1300.thumbnail.png" alt="World Map" border="0" align="left" style="margin: 5px"/></a>
 I've been adding some more photos and related travel stuff to the site.
 The image on the left will take you to an overall world map of the big trip, which I've put into a <a href="/book/travels">Travel Book</a> which will hold any stories about the trip.
 As for the photos, you might be interested in [this page](http://anjackson.net/taxonomy/view/or/28) which lists the latest additions to my Highlights gallery.
 There's also one [for all the trip photos](http://anjackson.net/taxonomy/view/or/29) although most of these have no comments or sensible titles.

-[right 10 5](image:1308) I also found this rather lovely image, which I've nicked from a [hubblesite.org](http://www.hubblesite.org) press release.
+[image](/node/[right 10 5](image:1308)) I also found this rather lovely image, which I've nicked from a [hubblesite.org](http://www.hubblesite.org) press release.
 It's called The Helix Nebula, less memorably known as NGC 7293, and has been rather pretentiously referred to as THE EYE OF GOD.
 It was probably first publicised [here](http://antwrp.gsfc.nasa.gov/apod/ap030510.html) on the rather fine [Astronomy Picture Of the Day](http://antwrp.gsfc.nasa.gov/apod/) published by NASA.

 On a geek tip, I've been updating the site engine for anjackson.net, and have added a few new bits and bobs (like the <a href="/glossary">glossary</a>, which helps deal with acronyms like these: RISC OS, CSS, HTML, EPCC).